Embed This Data

-In 2012, President Gurbanguly Berdymukhammedov was re-elected to a second five-year term with 97 percent of the vote in elections that international observers regarded as flawed.
-The presidency tightly controls all three branches of government, the economy, social services, and the mass media.
-Berdymukhammedov’s policies are somewhat more open than those of his predecessor, President-for-Life Saparmurad Niyazov, but the government still tends toward isolationism.
-Most statistics on Turkmenistan’s inefficient and highly corrupt economy are state secrets.
-Turkmenistan has intensive agriculture in irrigated oases, sizeable oil resources, and the world’s fifth largest natural gas reserves.
+In 2012, President Gurbanguly Berdymukhammedov was reelected to a second five-year term with 97 percent of the vote in elections that international observers regarded as flawed.
+The presidency tightly controls the judiciary, the legislature, the economy, social services, and the mass media.
+Berdymukhammedov’s policies are somewhat more open to the world than those of his predecessor, President-for-Life Saparmurad Niyazov, but the government still tends toward isolationism.
+Turkmenistan has intensive agriculture in irrigated oases, sizable oil resources, and the world’s sixth-largest natural gas reserves.
 Berdymukhammedov has encouraged some foreign investment in the energy sector, especially from Russia, China, and Iran.
-Turkmenistan’s gas currently accounts for around one-sixth of China’s total gas consumption, with Russia the next biggest buyer.
+Like those of other Central Asian republics, Turkmenistan’s economy has been negatively affected by the economic slowdown in Russia.

-Corruption is widespread, and public officials often bribe their way into their positions.
+Corruption is widespread, with public officials reportedly forced to bribe their way into their positions.
 The judicial system is subservient to the president, who appoints and removes judges without legislative review.
 The legal system does not enforce contracts and property rights effectively.
-Laws are poorly developed, and judges are poorly trained and open to bribery.
+Judges are poorly trained and open to bribery.
 All land is owned by the government, and other ownership rights are limited.

-The top individual income tax rate is 10 percent.
-The top corporate tax rate is 8 percent (other entities pay 20 percent under the petroleum law).
+The personal income tax rate is a flat 10 percent, and the corporate tax rate is 8 percent.
 Other taxes include a value-added tax and a property tax.
 The tax burden equals 17.4 percent of total domestic income.
 Government spending equals 18.1 percent of total domestic output.
-Budget surpluses have been recorded, and public debt equals 21 percent of GDP.
+Budget surpluses have been recorded, and public debt remains below 20 percent of GDP.
 Revenue from gas exports to China has sustained government spending.